 Amarillo Genealogical Society is a non-profit organization formed in 1957.
 Everyone is welcome from beginner to expert genealogist.
 We meet at the Downtown Public Library, 413 SE 4th Avenue, Amarillo, TX, on the first Monday of each month from September to May in the second floor AB Conference Room.
 We hope you will join us at a meeing.
 Our meetings consist of guest speakers, conference information, genealogy tidbits, and more to assist in your search.
 Please explore our website and consider becoming a member of our Society.

 Genealogy research at the Downtown Amarillo Public Library

-Is made possible by the members of J.U.G.
+was made possible by the members of J.U.G.
 Club Library Committee.
 The first permanent women's club in Amarillo, the J.U.G.
 Club, was organized October 16, 1900 in the home of Floriede Ware.
 The selection of a name came after much discussion.
 The ladies decided to call their club the J.U.G.
 (Just Us Girls) Club, though their friends only knew them as "Jugs."
-Club members are shown in this photograph taken about 1903 on the left.
+Club members are shown in the photograph on the left taken about 1903.
 In the back row are Floriede Ware (Mrs. Sam Vaughan), Iva Nobles (Mrs. Frank Storm), and Trulie Works (Mrs. Bailey).
 In the front row are Bernice Russell (Mrs. Hayes), Mamie Trigg (Mrs. B. W. Owens), and Corrie Brower (Mrs. Jim Richardson).
 In 1902 the members of the J.U.G.
 Club, with the help of Mrs. Margaret Wills, started a small library that eventually became the Amarillo Public Library.
 The picture on the right was taken September 1977 in the home of Helen Lutz.
-This group is the Junior J.U.G.'s.
+This group became the Junior J.U.G.'s.
 From left to right seated are: Geneive Scott, Mabel Lutz, Louise Russell, Myrtle Kuykendall.
-Standing (from left to right) are: Beulah Stanberry, Mary Coleman, Frances Nobles, Hortense Woodburn.
+Standing from left to right are: Beulah Stanberry, Mary Coleman, Frances Nobles, Hortense Woodburn.
 Not present are Alma Dodson and Irene Gentry.

 along with individuals willing to assist you in your quest.